MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/restrict-or-enable-access-to-a-service-application.md

 ### To restore local farm-wide access to a service application by using Microsoft PowerShell

-1. This procedure starts after step 2 of the procedure [To retrieve the local farm ID by using Windows PowerShell ](#ProcWPSGetFID).
+1. This procedure starts after step 2 of the procedure [To retrieve the local farm ID by using Windows PowerShell](#ProcWPSGetFID).

 2. To restore the retrieved local farm ID to the service application security object $security, type the following commands: